cernbox/smashbox/protocol/protocol.md

                    reads an URL from the optional header OC-Finish-Poll which is polled regularly by client until it becomes valid and contains the meta data of this transfer, ie. ETag etc. Note that this is not yet implemented on the ownCloud server.
+Reference: https://github.com/owncloud/core/issues/12097

 Specific error code handling: